-TV and WEB TV LAND: Just finished work on a Kensington produced documentary film called Risk Factor (soon to air on TVO and elsewhere).
-I'm currently working on a followup to Kensington's highly successful science-of-sports doc The Equalizer.
+TV and WEB TV LAND: I'm currently working on a followup to Kensington's highly successful science-of-sports doc The Equalizer.
+Equalizer Winter features some amazing athletes including Montreal Canadiens' slap shot king Shea Weber, and world-record-setting speed skater Christine Nesbitt.
+Kensington produced documentary Risk Factor airs this summer on TVO (and elsewhere soon).
 And if you haven't seen it yet, check out my recent web series wherein comedians interview authors.
 It's called Make Me Read.
 It's kind of funny, kind of quirky.
 You might like it.
 The last TV series I worked on was Kensington's Museum Secrets, currently showing in about 50 countries around the world.
 I was creative producer and/or head writer in various seasons.
 Museum Secrets won the 2014 Canadian Screen Award for Best Factual Program or Series.

 WEB LAND: I recently did a site for an NGO called Rights Action that funds grassroots human rights, environmental and development organizations in Guatemala and Honduras.
 And if you need stock to complete your next film or tv production (or just like looking at amazing imagery) check out the stock footage site I built for Kensington.
 Also, check out the site I did with my illustrator pal Mike Constable that provides social network friendly illustrated e-cards (that you can caption yourself).
 We call it PointyPixels.com.

 APP LAND: I just finished work on the data side of an app called Risk Navigator that accompanies Kensington's Risk Factor film.
-Download the app here!
+Get the app here for iOS and Android!
 A while ago I was "concept guy" and content management system programmer for a mobile app called Scopify.